top of page

 • Exploitative behaviours

-• Envious towards others and/or believes others are envious of them
+• Envious of others and/or believes others are envious of them

 • Superficial and shallow, making it difficult to explore or discuss emotion-based topics or form close connections with others